mortang2410/dotfiles/README.md

 These are my dotfiles.
 Useful for setting up quickly on new machines.
 Right now it contains my configuration for

 - vim (THE text editor) and nvim/neovim (a newer version of vim, with fewer hassles and very active development).
+They can mostly use the same plugins.

 - tmux: a program that lets terminal applications run in the background, as well as rearranging them on the terminal screen